-It can be very expensive to fly within Africa.
-But United Airlines charges only 17,500 United Airlines miles in coach or 30,000 miles in Business Class for flights within the Central and Southern Africa award zone, which includes most of Africa excluding North Africa and the Middle East.
+It can be very expensive to fly within Africa but United charges as little as 17,500 miles in coach or 30,000 miles in business class for flights within the Central and Southern Africa award zone, which includes most of Africa except North Africa and the Middle East.

-This is amazing value, and one of the best uses for United Airlines miles.
-For example, you could fly from the beaches in Mauritius to a safari in Kenya for 17,500 United Airlines miles in coach plus ~$68 in taxes:
+This is an amazing value, and one of the best uses for United Airlines miles.
+For example, you could fly from the beaches in Mauritius to a safari in Kenya for 17,500 United Airlines miles in coach plus ~$66 in taxes:

-- 17,500 miles for a one-way coach flight from the US and Canada to Central America
+- 17,500 miles for a one-way coach flight from the U.S. or Canada to Central America

 - Lots of award seats to Australia, New Zealand, and Oceania

-- Long-haul domestic African flights for 17,500 miles in coach
+- Long-haul domestic flights within Africa for 17,500 miles in coach

 What’s your favorite sweet spot using United Airlines miles?